ICAppSoc/Android-Boot-Camp/README.md

 # Android Boot Camp
 Building a weather forecast app with [Imperial College App Society][icappsoc-home].
 Based on Udacity course [Developing Android Apps][udacity-course] by Google.

-The source code you see here covers the content of the first four sessions.
+The source code you see here covers the content of all six sessions.
+(See individual branches for content covered in each session.)

 View walkthrough presentations: